 Working on one or a small number of goals enables the collector to focus her efforts by researching the history of that particular coin or those coins.

 If your coin collection grows and you become a serious collector, with valuable pieces and an eye for investing, align yourself with a trusted local dealer.
 Your dealer can represent you in auctions, submit coins to be graded for you, and stay on the look-out for coins that meet your interests.

 Updated December 11, 2012 and originally published December 23, 2010.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.